-AWARENESS TRAINING AND DATA DISAGGREGATION Elisare that all data dised for design, monitoring and evaluation allow for disaggregation by disability and include element allowing articipation of potential barriers faced by persons MINIMUM STANDARDS Develop minimum standards in collaboration with people with disabilities, involving their representative organisations (OPDs).
-Contract disability expertise to support this work.
-Ensure minimum standards are published in accessible formats that are easily available and understood by a broad range of people.
-Minimum standards including accessibility requirements should be incorporated in any contracts with private sector contractors.
-ADMINISTRATIVE PROCESSES Communication • Ensure communications and information is conveyed in a way that is understood by every recipient, through a variety of communication channels.
+AWARENESS TRAINING AND DATA DISAGGREGATION Ensure that all data vareness training alongside with gender equality training to help staff develop skills in developing inclusive delivery mechanisms used for design, monitoring and evaluation allow for disaggregation for disability and include element allowing anticipation of potential barriers faced by persons with others.
+The use of the Washington group short set or enhanced set of questions is recommended MINIMUM STANDARDS Ensure minimum sta tandards in collaboration with people with disabilities, involving their representative organisations (DPOs).
+Contract disability expertise to support this work. andards are published in accessible formats that are easily available and understood by a broad range of people.
+Including accessibility requirements should be incorporated in any contracts with private sector contractors.
+Communication • Ensure communications and information is conveyed in a way that is understood by every recipient.
 Registration Streamline the registration process and minimise need for travel.
 Provide an option for registration to be undertaken at home for recipients with high support requirements.
 Ensure that the registration centres are accessible so that people with disabilities can reach, enter, and use the facilities and services.
-Ask applicants about any accessibility requirements and functional limitations.
-Enrolment • Undertake enrolment at the same time as the registration process to minimise the need for recipients to travel.
-Account opening Ensure the site, building and facilities for account opening are accessible.
+Ask applicants about any accessibility requirements and functional limitations ADMINISTRATIVE Enrolment • Undertake enrolment at the same time as the registration process to minimise the need for recipients to travel.
+PROCESSES Account opening Ensure the site, building and facilities for account opening are accessible.
 Streamline the process of opening bank accounts by making it possible to be done at the same time as enrolment.
-Provide support to persons with disabilities to gather the required documents to open accounts.
-Cash-out & withdrawal Develop payment mechanisms that allow a range of options on where, when, and how to withdraw cash.
+Cash-out & withdrawal • Develop payment mechanisms that allow a range of options on where, when and how to withdraw cash.
 Ensure pay points and self-access terminals are accessible and easy to use.
-Ensure that persons with disabilities have access to accessible technology (e.g., smart phones with screen readers) in the case of mobile transfers.
 Change management • Provide options that minimise travel for reporting changes in circumstances by recipients.
 Provide option for home visit for recipients with limitations in mobility.
-Grievance & redress Complaints channels should be adapted to consider diverse types of impairments and accessible forms of communication.
-SYSTEMS AND MANAGEMENT Human resources A specialist disability unit should provide oversight, advice, and training to staff across the organisation.
+Grievance & redress • Complaints channels should be adapted to consider different types of impairments and accessible forms of communication.
+Human resources A specialist disability unit should provide oversight, advice and training to staff across the organisation.
 Training on disability inclusion should be provided to all staff.
 Operations manuals • All operations manuals should have fully integrated guidance on how to ensure accessibility for people with disabilities throughout the operations cycle.
 Management Information Systems (MIS) MISs should allow identification of persons with disabilities amongst applicants and beneficiaries and their accessibility requirements.
 MISs should be designed to provide monitoring reports on specific disability issues across the operational functions.
-Payment systems Payment standards should be developed considering accessibility and any adaptations that may be required to promote dignity and autonomy of all recipients.
+SYSTEMS AND MANAGEMENT Payment systems • Payment standards should be developed taking into account accessibility and any adaptations that may be required in order to promote dignity and autonomy of all recipients.
 Financial management systems • The information on disability from the MIS should be linked to the financial management system so that schemes are able to report on how much spending has reached people with disabilities and how much has been spent to ensure accessibility and provide needed individual adaptation.
 Social accountability mechanisms All social accountability mechanisms should incorporate some key indicators on accessibility and disability inclusion.
-Monitoring & reporting Guidance and indicators for the monitoring of cash transfer schemes should include a focus on the access and experience of persons with disabilities for each mechanism of the cash transfer scheme.
+Monitoring & reporting Guidance and indicators for the monitoring of cash transfer schemes should include a focus on the access and experience of persons with disabilities to each mechanism of the cash transfer scheme.
 Regular reports should be produced on disability and accessibility issues, based on the information of the MIS.
 Evaluations Evaluations should include a review of access and experiences of people with disabilities relating to each mechanism of the cash transfer process.

-12 LEGAL FRAMEWORK (UNDER DEVELOPMENT)
+12 LEGAL FRAMEWORK (TO BE DEVELOPED IN 2023)